Apple Cider Vinegar Benefits and How to Use - Dr. Axe

 4. Improves Skin Health

 Apple cider vinegar doesn’t just affect your internal health.
-It has also been shown to treat acne and reduce scarring.
+It has also been shown to help treat acne and reduce scarring.

 Certain strains of bacteria often contribute to the development of acne.
 Vinegar is well-known for its antibacterial properties and has been shown to be effective against many strains of harmful bacteria.